Heymity/MolecularLibCore/README.md

 }
 ```

-This function “Initialize” will then be called just after the awake and after the object is in fact instantiated.
+This function “Initialize” will then be called just after the awake and after the object is instantiated.
 To instantiate this object, for example, you would do it like this:

 ```c#
 var floatIntStringGo = Molecular.Instantiate(prefab, 23.3f, 342, "I am a string", someGo);
 ```

-It is simple like that to use it and implement it!
+It is simple to use and implement it!

-In the Demo folder there is a great example of this called InstantiateWithArgsDemoObject
+In the Demo folder, there is a great example of this called InstantiateWithArgsDemoObject

 ### Vector helper methods

-There are only extension methods, and the class they are contained is the VectorHelperExtensionMethods.
+There are only extension methods, and the class they are contained in is the VectorHelperExtensionMethods.
 So they are all used like this: myVector.METHOD()

 There are methods like
 ```c#